 You may be subject to information reporting on interest on the notes and on the proceeds received upon the sale or other disposition (including a retirement or redemption) of the notes, and backup withholding also may apply to payments of such amounts.
 Certain U.S. holders are generally not subject to information reporting or backup withholding.
-You will be subject to backup withholding if you are not otherwise exempt and you:
+You will be subject to backup withholding if you are not otherwise exempt and:

-- fail to furnish a taxpayer identification number ("TIN"), which, for an individual, is ordinarily his or her social security number; - furnish an incorrect TIN; - are notified by the IRS that you have failed properly to report payments of interest or dividends; or - fail to certify under penalties of perjury, that you have furnished a correct TIN and that the IRS has not notified you that you are subject to backup withholding.
+• you fail to furnish a taxpayer identification number ("TIN"), which, for an individual, is ordinarily his or her social security number:

+- you furnish an incorrect TIN; - the applicable withholding agent is notified by the IRS that you have failed properly to report payments of interest or dividends; or - you fail to certify under penalties of perjury, that you have furnished a correct TIN and that the IRS has not notified you that you are subject to backup withholding.